CZ-NIC/knot-resolver/modules/policy/README.rst

    Terminate query resolution and return REFUSED to the requestor.

+.. py:attribute:: NO_ANSWER

+   Terminate query resolution and do not return any answer to the requestor.

+   .. warning:: During normal operation, an answer should always be returned.
+      Deliberate query drops are indistinguishable from packet loss and may cause problems as described in :rfc:`8906`.
+Only use :any:`NO_ANSWER` on very specific occasions, e.g. as a defense mechanism during an attack, and prefer other actions (e.g. :any:`DROP` or :any:`REFUSE`) for normal operation.

 .. py:attribute:: TC

    Force requestor to use TCP.
 It sets truncated bit (*TC*) in response to true if the request came through UDP, which will force standard-compliant clients to retry the request over TCP.